Last Updated: January 6, 2025

 Critical: It is important to note that Microsoft Project calculates CPM and marks those tasks as critical.
 However, Microsoft Project also marks tasks as critical if they have other scheduling restrictions.
 These are the conditions that mark tasks as Critical.

-Total Slack: Total Slack is zero, or it meets the criteria for critical specified in Project Options.
-See the selection in the following figure.
+Total Slack: Total Slack is zero or meets the critical criteria specified in Project Options.
+The selection is shown in the following figure.

 Timing Constraints: All Timing Constraints can potentially mark a task as critical.
 These are those conditions: